SNDTWEET and Twitter can appear to be an unusual combination

 the message text through Twitter.
 If the message is looking for a reply, like an error message or

-an inquiry message, anyone following your System i on Twitter can respond to the message with a reply.
+an inquiry message, anyone following your IBM i on Twitter can respond to the message with a reply.

 This can be set up in a fully secure environment so that only authorized users can monitor your system